pusher-community/pusher-js-npm-basics/README.md

 webpack src/app.js dist/webpack-bundle.js
 ```

-Check if `webpack-index.html` works by checking the JavaScript console.
+Spin up a local server, navigate to `webpack-index.html` and ensure things are working by checking the JavaScript console.